awsdocs/aws-transit-gateway-guide/doc_source/tgw-dcg-attachments.md

 + An association between the Direct Connect gateway and the transit gateway\.
 + A transit virtual interface that is attached to the Direct Connect gateway\.

-For information about configuring Direct Connect gateways with transit gateways, see [Transit Gateway Associations](https://docs.aws.amazon.com/directconnect/latest/UserGuide/direct-connect-transit-gateways.html) in the *AWS Direct Connect User Guide*\.
+For information about configuring Direct Connect gateways with transit gateways, see [Transit gateway associations](https://docs.aws.amazon.com/directconnect/latest/UserGuide/direct-connect-transit-gateways.html) in the *AWS Direct Connect User Guide*\.